 Weight: 2.2 pounds

 Smith & Wesson’s M&P series is one of the most popular polymer pistols (say that 5 times fast) on the market.
 They just released the new 2.0, and so far I’ve heard nothing but good things about it.
-Personally speaking, I don’t have any trigger time behind the 2.0, but this striker-fired pistol is getting great reviews, and I’ve got nothing bad to say about the first model.
+Personally speaking, I only have limited trigger time behind the 2.0, but this striker-fired pistol is getting great reviews, and I’ve got nothing bad to say about the first model.
 Overall, it’s a great mid-priced 9mm pistol that gets the job done.
+These guys currently have the M&P in stock for about $380.

 Barrel Length: 4.25″